gopisun/nonFungibleTokenCap/README.md

 To install, download or clone the repo, then:

+1. cd eth-contracts (from the project root directory)
-npm install
+2. npm install
-hardhat compile   (if hardhat is not installed, please follow the documention at https://hardhat.org/ for installation)
+3. npx hardhat compile   (if hardhat is not installed, please follow the documention at https://hardhat.org/ for installation)

 ## Testing
 For testing